Colleges and accommodation

 The expectation is that all first year students will live in college accommodation, and your college will be the place where you socialise and meet students and staff from all levels, disciplines and nationalities.
 Being part of a college means that you get the benefits of a large, international university whilst living in a smaller, friendly scholarly community.

 As well as comfortable accommodation and a range of on-site facilities, colleges offer a high level of personal support and a full programme of student-led events and extra-curricular activities.
 You can even help run aspects of your college, which provides you with unique leadership opportunities and gives you valuable experience for your future career.

 Ask anyone here about living and studying at Durham University and they are sure to mention their college, even years after they have left.
 Our students say that colleges are one of the best aspects of student life at Durham University.

 WHAT COLLEGE MEANS

-At Durham University there are 15 undergraduate colleges to choose from, but whichever college you join you will be introduced to lots of new experiences…
+At Durham University there are 15 undergraduate colleges and whichever college you join you will be introduced to lots of new experiences…

 Vaishali Iyer, Combined Honours student

 "Being part of a college gives you an immediate sense of belonging, helping you to adjust both to university life and living in the UK.
 Your college provides the opportunity to get involved in organising aspects of college life; enabling you to develop leadership skills, arrange events, support charities, create new societies; and give something back to your community.